centaurialpha/pireal/README.rst

 πreal |test|
 *****

-**Pireal** is an educational tool for working with relational database using the query language of relational algebra.
+**Pireal** is a tool to evaluate and display the results of queries written in the language of relational algebra.

 .. image:: /src/images/pireal_logo-black.png